speakeasy-api/openapi-directory/SDKs/googleapis.com/vmmigration/v1alpha1/java/README.md

 * `vmmigrationProjectsLocationsGroupsList` - Lists Groups in a given project and location.
 * `vmmigrationProjectsLocationsGroupsRemoveGroupMigration` - Removes a MigratingVm from a Group.
 * `vmmigrationProjectsLocationsList` - Lists information about the supported locations for this service.
 * `vmmigrationProjectsLocationsOperationsList` - Lists operations that match the specified filter in the request.
 If the server doesn't support this method, it returns `UNIMPLEMENTED`.
-NOTE: the `name` binding allows API services to override the binding to use different resource name schemes, such as `users/*/operations`.
-To override the binding, API services can add a binding such as `"/v1/{name=users/*}/operations"` to their service configuration.
-For backwards compatibility, the default name includes the operations collection id, however overriding users must ensure the name binding is the parent resource, without the operations collection id.
 * `vmmigrationProjectsLocationsSourcesCreate` - Creates a new Source in a given project and location.
 * `vmmigrationProjectsLocationsSourcesDatacenterConnectorsCreate` - Creates a new DatacenterConnector in a given Source.
 * `vmmigrationProjectsLocationsSourcesDatacenterConnectorsList` - Lists DatacenterConnectors in a given Source.